cpfaff/rbefdata_paper/paper/rbefdata.md

 ## Abstract

-Today scientists need to deal with a deluge of data in many different disciplines.
-While there are good solutions to assist them throughout the life cycle of data, the applicability or the acceptance of some of the solutions to certain scientific domain varies.
-We here introduce the `rbefdata` package that connects the R statistics environment to the open source data management platform `BEFdata`.
-The platform has been developed and is used within the BEF-China experiment.
-It is specialized in dealing with small and heterogeneous data from biodiversity research.
-We build a workflow with the `rbefdata` package and highlight its interactions with the data management platform `BEFdata`.
-The analysis underlying the workflow is based on already published results.
+Today scientists need to deal with a deluge of data in many disciplines.
+While there are already good solutions to assist researchers throughout the life cycle of data, the applicability of the solutions to a certain domain often varies.
+We here introduce the `rbefdata` package that links the R statistics environment to the open source data management platform `BEFdata`.
+The platform has been developed and is used within the BEF-China experiment and it is specialized in dealing with small and heterogeneous data from biodiversity research.
+We show a workflow with the `rbefdata` package based on a facet of an analysis that has been published already and highlight the interactions of the package with the data management platform `BEFdata`.
 We discuss the introduced combination of software in the context of the data life cycle and current as well as future data management requirements.
 Additionally, we give an outlook on upcoming semantical features like an assisted search and smart merging functionality to be integrated with `rbefdata` and `BEFdata`.

 ## Introduction